Operational Technology (OT) Security Is Less Mature.

 - Visibility of connected devices and persistent OT security monitoring

 - Contextual view of OT devices, including cyber profile, business context, and device history

 We maintain the OT device security lifecycle, providing:

 - The ability to solve OT security events

 - Identification, prioritization, and remediation for all matching devices across an organization

 - A shared view of OT devices and security events for IT and OT teams

 - Automated orchestration of multiple stakeholders to resolve OT device threats and vulnerabilities

-- Tracking and reporting of the full OT cyber security lifecycle through to remediation
+- Tracking and reporting of the full OT security lifecycle through to remediation

 Learn more about Nuvolo OT Security and the importance of an automated orchestration of remediation workflows, integrated with a single device inventory that’s interfaced with device monitoring software.